TytanRock/tytanrock.github.io/projects.md

 # School-Related Projects

 ## Research Project
-I'm doing a research project with Professor Yunsheng Wang from Kettering's CS Department, involving MK5 DSRC units and communication between them in a V2V (vehicle to vehicle) and V2X (vehicle to infrastructure) style.
+I'm doing a research project with Dr. Yunsheng Wang from Kettering's CS Department.
+The research involves MK5 DSRC units and communication between them in a V2V (vehicle to vehicle) and V2X (vehicle to infrastructure) style.

 I'm also working on edge node computing in vehicles as a means of offloading computation-intensive programs to a dedicated computer.
+I.E. Vision processing on a dedicated offboard processor to improve performance of automated vehicles.

 ## CS-203 Java and Algorithms III Projects
 Java 3, CS-203, required some projects to be completed.